-Alcohol is known to decrease testosterone levels, but it’s really the dosage of alcohol that makes it a terrible substance to consume.
+Alcohol is known to decrease levels of testosterone in men, but it’s really the dosage of alcohol that makes it a terrible substance to consume.

 There is a strong correlation between amount of alcohol and testosterone reduction in human males.

-Chronic alcoholics typically have higher estrogen levels and lower testosterone levels.
+Chronic alcoholics typically have higher estrogen levels and low testosterone levels.

 However, limited amounts of alcohol might actually be beneficial to testosterone production.

-If you want proof, there was a study from Finland in 2013 that showed that drinking the equivalent to half a glass of vodka immediately after a resistance training workout boosted testosterone by roughly 100%.
+If you want proof, there was a study from Finland in 2013 that showed that drinking the equivalent to half a glass of vodka immediately after a resistance training workout can boost testosterone by roughly 100%.